 2023-12-14T00:06:28.867Z | study__v | masking__v | open_label__v | Open Label | active__v |

-With the availability of Incremental files via the Direct Data API, Vault has a consistent way to capture and report on data changes that are committed to the database in 15-minute increments.
-This ensures that the Direct Data API provides a fully consistent data state based on the committed data.
+With the availability of Incremental files with Direct Data API, Vault has a consistent way to capture and report on data changes that are committed to the database in 15-minute increments.
+This ensures that Direct Data API provides a fully consistent data state based on the committed data.

 However, Incremental files only include Vault events that are committed to the database within a given time frame.
 The database commit time may differ from the last modified time.
 The last modified time may be updated by long-running transactions such as jobs, cascading state changes, or even triggers that create additional entities as part of an SDK job.

-Direct Data only evaluates formula fields during initial staging (for Full files) or when a record change occurs (for an Incremental file).
-Other endpoints of the Vault REST API evaluate formula fields every time a record is requested.
+Direct Data API only evaluates formula fields during initial staging (for Full files) or when a record change occurs (for an Incremental file).
+Other endpoints of Vault API evaluate formula fields every time a record is requested.

 If a formula field contains Today()

-, the only time the formula field value will be the same between the Direct Data API and the Vault REST API is on a day when the record has changed.
+, the only time the formula field value will be the same between Direct Data API and Vault API is on a day when the record has changed.

 extract file even if no additional changes were made to the User object record, including if the record’s modified_date__v